Whallas/mytia-test-movies/README.md

    ```bash
    docker exec -it -u sail mytia-test-movies-app php artisan movies:sync-omdb
    ```
+    - Valuable logs are shown in the `storage/logs` directory.
+You can check these files to monitor the command's behavior.
+<br><br>
 7. Access the application at [http://localhost](http://localhost).

+### Viewing Emails with Mailpit

+The application uses [Mailpit](https://github.com/axllent/mailpit) for local email testing.
+To view the invitation email:

+1. Ensure the Docker containers are running.
+2. Open your browser and navigate to [http://localhost:8025](http://localhost:8025).
+3. Locate the invitation email in the Mailpit interface.

+You can click the email to view its content, including the invitation link.

 ## Architecture Overview